Make Your Own Natural Shampoo: Get Soft and Shiny Hair at Home - hair buddha

 4. Can I Use Ree-Shi Shampoo If I have Blond Hair?

-Shikakai and amla can darken your hair over time.
+Shikakai and amla may darken your hair over time.
 If you do not wish to alter your hair colour, skip these two.
-So use just reetha and along with it you can add one or more of the below-listed herbs (1 to 2 teaspoon each), and follow the same directions to make the shampoo.
+So use just reetha and along with it you can add lavender, chamomile or your favorite hair herb.

 5. Where can I Buy the Shampoo Ingredients?